 In 2016 I moved back again to Brussels with my family.
 Strolling along the EU institutions, memories popped up of earlier versions of myself; a young political assistant in the European Parliament; then a Dutch diplomat who regularly travelled to Brussels for EU meetings.
 As I reconnected again with friends from my ‘first round’ in Brussels and met new people, I loved their open mindset and European perspective.
 To me this means a curiosity for each other and an acceptance that we are all molded by our own backgrounds; that we need to listen to one another in order to find a common path.
 I noticed how many of these Europeans in Brussels had found meaning in their EU-careers.
 In an almost melancholic way ‘Europe’ got hold of me again and it is from that feeling that this film idea sprung.
 As I was filming the women, subconsciously I was examining whether I made the right choice to leave this work-environment behind me, whilst at the same time being well aware why I left.

+We often hear complaints about the EU bureaucracy and its ‘technocrats’, a view that very much contrasts with my own experience.
 Through the stories of my main characters I want to show the human face behind ‘Brussels’; the face of the women’s devotion as well as the inner struggles that come along with living this intense work-rhythm in Brussels.
 Is it the women who choose this work-routine or does the work-routine impose itself?
 And how to stay in touch with your roots when this almost addictive European reality shapes you and, as it were, slowly absorbs you?